3dpose/3D-Multi-Person-Pose/README.md

 <p align="center"><img src="3DMPP_framework.png" width="98%"></p>

 ### Updates
+- 08/27/2021 evaluation code of PCK and PCK_abs to provide bone is updated by adding bone length normalization option with dataset adaptation
 - 06/18/2021 evaluation code of PCK (person-centric) and PCK_abs (camera-centric), and pre-trained model for MuPoTS dataset tested and released